Generative Multiple-purpose Sampler for Weighted M-estimation: Theoretical Results

-Under these conditions, Theorem 1 in \cite{cheng2010bootstrap} for the bootstrap consistency states that: \begin{theorem}{\citep{cheng2010bootstrap}.} Assume that ({\bf A1}) -- ({\bf A4}) hold, and the subgroups are randomly assigned.
+\begin{theorem}{\citep{cheng2010bootstrap}.} Assume that ({\bf A1}) -- ({\bf A4}) hold, and the subgroups are randomly assigned.
 Consider a random weight bootstrap with $\bw \sim \mathbb{P}_{\bw}$ that satisfy W1--W5.
 Then, the resulting subgroup bootstrap is consistent; i.e.,